kubernetes-sigs/prometheus-adapter/README.md

 You probably have a Prometheus collection interval or computation interval that's larger than your adapter's discovery interval.
-If the metrics appear in discovery but occaisionally return not-found, those intervals are probably larger than one of the rate windows used in one of your queries.
+If the metrics appear in discovery but occasionally return not-found, those intervals are probably larger than one of the rate windows used in one of your queries.
 The adapter only considers metrics with datapoints in the window `[now-discoveryInterval, now]` (in order to only capture metrics that are